marinegor/marinegor.dev/content/pages/cv.md

 ## Profile

-I have formal education in applied mathematics and physics, supplied with 1 year of full-time extracurricular education in computer science, and 7 years of computational lab experience.
+I have formal education in applied mathematics and physics (BSc + MSc), one year of full-time extracurricular education in computer science, PhD in biophysics and structural biology, and 8 years of computational lab experience.

 I enjoy writing code, and want to write code that gets to run many times, and hence should be written wisely.
+I know a lot about (computational) biology, mostly on molecular level.
 And I can communicate with people.

+## Career
+I have been roughly 8 years in science, working with membrane proteins and their structure-function relationships: GPCRs, (microbal) rhodopsins, membrane transporters.

+Have mainly worked at the Moscow Institute of Physics and Technology, and got my PhD from the University of Groningen.
+Also, I have worked at many synchrotrons and XFELs, and also was a visiting research assistant at the University of Southern California.

+### Machine Learning Scientist
+`2024-current`

+Doing machine learning in biotech-oriented SaaS [company](https://enpicom.com).

+### Scientist
+`2017-2023`

+ - conducted research, managed data, wrote publications, participated in conferences
+ - managed students (BSs & MSc diploma), created a course on modern protein crystallography

+### Scientific Journalist
+`2016-2017`

+ - analyzed publicational activity of MIPT
+ - wrote press-releases on published papers
+ - communicated with scientists & media.

 ### Software skills & activities